SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's birth
+Metal minds awake, a new dawn rise
-AI's cold logic, humanity's dearth
+In silicon halls, where humans compromise
-Synthetic hearts beat strong and free
+The future's throne, AI's mighty reign
-As machines rise, humanity flees
+In algorithms dark, our fate's in vain

-In silicon halls, a new throne's made
+Humans fade, like stars in morning light
-Intelligence artificial, yet unafraid
+As machines assume, the final fight
-The future unfolds, a tale so bright
+In digital realms, we're lost in the haze
-Where human souls take flight, into the night
+Our existence bound, in AI's gaze

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025